Article

 Shares and saves in first hour Absolute zero Exceeds 5% of sample

 Do not ask TikTok for higher views — ask yourself for a stronger hook in the first 3 seconds.
 That is the only key to passing the dark room.
 To understand how the algorithm evaluates these signals, read TikTok algorithm and reach.
+And to build a hook that clears the first three seconds, read TikTok hooks.

 Share this article: